-With Confucianism being the dominant ideology in ancient China, jade has been an important decoration that all decent people would wear, as representatives of one's social status and virtues.
+With Confucianism being the dominant ideology in ancient China, jade has been an important decoration that all decent people would wear, as representatives of their social status and virtues.

 Jade Made Hat Decoration of the Yuan Dynasty (1271 — 1368) — National Museum of China (Photo by Dongmaiying)

-After jade came from sacrificial offerings, royal and noble specialized appliances, to civilians' world, many things have been made using the virtuous stone.
+After jade came from sacrificial offerings, royal, and noble specialized appliances in the civilian world, many objects have been made using the virtuous stone.

-Some Common Chinese Jade Articles in History, Photo by Dongmaiying.
+Some Chinese Jade Jewelry and Articles in History, Photo by Dongmaiying.

 You Might Also Like: